ITIL Change Management

 Comprehensive Documentation via Reporting

 ITIL Change Management requires careful documentation of changes to IT services and processes.
-This results in transparent reporting that enables companies to better track, understand and avoid changes in IT services and processes in the future.
+This results in transparent reporting that enables companies to better track and understand changes in IT services and processes and avoid them in the future.

 Better Collaboration